 Benefits provide security for employees and their families and include membership of a retirement fund and a medical aid scheme to which contributions are made.
 The retirement fund is a defined contribution fund.
 Other benefits include – where appropriate – a company car, housing, cellphone and beer allowances.

 Short-term Incentive Scheme

-- motivating participants to focus on achieving financial year performance goals which contribute to sustainable shareholder value; and
+- motivating participants to focus on achieving financial year performance goals that contribute to sustainable shareholder value; and

 - providing significant bonus differentials based on performance against predetermined Company financial targets, as well as strategic and divisional or personal performance objectives.

 Executive Directors and members of the Senior Leadership Team may earn a bonus of up to 41.67% of their total annual package.
-The Senior Leadership Team’s functional targets are based on their respective critical success factors, and include both financial and non-financial targets.
-Financial targets comprise 50% of the Scheme’s bonus potential, while strategic and divisional/personal targets, including leadership competency assessments, make up the remaining 50%.
+The Senior Leadership Team’s functional targets are based on the overall performance of the Company.

-The Remuneration and Nominations Committee reviews the performance of Executive Directors and the Senior Leadership Team every year.
-The Committee also approves individual performance against relevant targets and objectives once a year.
+The Remuneration and Nomination Committee reviews the performance of Executive Directors and the Senior Leadership Team every year.